mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/architecture/index.md

 These components run on top of DC/OS.

 Edge-LB runs as a DC/OS service launched by [Marathon](/mesosphere/dcos/latest/deploying-services/).
-The API server component of Edge-LB launches the load balancer pool(s).
+The API server component of Edge-LB launches the load balancer pools.
 From the perspective of Marathon, the pool is another DC/OS service.

 The diagram below shows how configuration and outside requests flow through Edge-LB to the application backend tasks.